cham207388/Alhagie-sProject/README.md

 # Alhagie-sProject
-A repository for my programming projects
+This is the repository I used for practicing CI/CD.
+Connecting Jenkins, Maven, Git, and Amazon EC2.